aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 #### Summary

-The following table list the `eos_designs` top level keys used for WAN and how they should be set:
+The following table list the AVD Design top level keys used for WAN and how they should be set:

 | Key | Must be the same for all the WAN routers | Comment |
 | --- | ---------------------------------------- | ------- |